smirchan/rps/analysis_plan.md

 ####   Independent variables
-Participants will be assigned to an *opponent competence* level and then evaluate three agents performing against that opponent:
+Participants will be assigned to one of two *opponent competence* levels and then evaluate three confederate agents performing against that opponent:
-*low competence, no learning* agent; *high competence, no learning* agent; and *low competence, positive learning* agent.
+* *low competence, no learning* agent
+* *high competence, no learning* agent
+* *low competence, positive learning* agent

-The order of the agent evaluation will be randomized.
-In short, evaluations of different agents will be within subjects, while opponent competence (task difficulty) will be between subjects.
+All three agents will be evaluated by all subjects in a randomized sequence, while opponent competence (task difficulty) will be manipulated between subjects.

 ####   Dependent variables
 Participants will evaluate agents by responding to prompts about the agent and opponent competence every **5** rounds.
 The evaluation prompts will be two continuous Likert scales asking participants:
 a) How likely is Agent {1, 2, 3} to beat the opponent in the next round?
 b) How likely would you (the participant) be to beat the opponent in the next round?

 ###   Study design: evaluation protocol